FrancescoVenanti/interviews-front-end-assignment/client/README.md

-# Get sarted
+# The project

+-   Recipe book is a social network that let users post their favorite recipes and browse and comment through other's recipes.

+## Getting Started

+-   These instructions will get you the project up and running on your local machine for development and testing purposes.

+### Prerequisites

+-   You need to have Node.js and npm installed on your machine.

+### before running the client

--   first go on the server directory and follow the instruction on the readme file in there. then come back to this directory, run npm install and then npm run dev.
+-   Go on the server directory (cd server) and follow the instruction on the readme file in there.

 -   in my machine the server was running on the port 8080. if for any reason in yours it's running on a different port you can simply use the replace function to replace 8080 with the number of your port.

+### Running the client

+-   Go on the client directory (cd client) and run npm i

+-   Once the installation is complete run the command npm run dev.

+-   Ctrl + click the provided link and enjoy the project.

+### Built with

+-   React + Vite + Typescript